johnwalicki/Node-RED-Tello-Control/docs/PART8.md

 # Use Visual Recognition on drone pictures

 The Tello has a low level protocol that allows you to take pictures.
 This flow sends the take picture command and receives / reconstructs the picture data from the Tello.
-Ten it calls the Watson Visual Recognition service to classify what is in the image.
+Then it calls the Watson Visual Recognition service to classify what is in the image.

 ## Task
 ### Connect to the IBM Cloud